-I've said before that as a nation we are blessed with so much rich history and that very often we take this for granted, but think for a moment what we might have (or not have) today had the defeat of the King and the foundation of a Parliament which speaks for and acts on behalf of the people not taken place.
+We are blessed with so much rich history and that very often we take this for granted, but think for a moment what we might have (or not have) today had the defeat of the King and the foundation of a Parliament which speaks for and acts on behalf of the people not taken place.

-Now obviously at this point I have to mention the weather, after eight weeks of continuous unrelenting heat, you guessed it, it rained, which was a double edged sword (no pun intended), for the re-enacters it must have been great because dressed as a soldier and fighting your adversaries in extreme heat would have been hell, on the other hand I think the weather stopped more people from attending, which was a shame.
+After eight weeks of continuous unrelenting heat, you guessed it, it rained, which was a double edged sword (no pun intended), for the re-enacters it must have been great because dressed as a soldier and fighting your adversaries in extreme heat would have been hell, on the other hand I think the weather stopped more people from attending, which was a shame.

-So I managed to get some photo’s which don’t really do justice to the occasion as I’m not a photographer but I hope you like them anyway, first off and before the melee commenced I spoke to a gentleman called Tony who told me about muskets, boots, which apparently were only made in one way ie without a left and a right which makes sense as it must have been much easier for the manufacturers.
+I managed to get some photo’s which don’t really do justice to the occasion as I’m not a photographer but I hope you like them anyway, first off and before the melee commenced I spoke to a gentleman called Tony who told me about muskets, and specifically boots, which apparently were only made in one way ie without a left and a right which makes sense as it must have been much easier for the manufacturers.

 Musketeers obscured by smoke.

 The mounted cavalry looked and sounded wonderful, and considering the amount of noise the cannons were making as they went off I was surprised how well the horses behaved.

 The pikemen and women must have been sweating like horses with the sheer effort they put into pushing each other back, I wouldn’t have liked to have been in the middle of the scrum.

 The number of people involved in the re-enactment on the day was obviously limited, but on the day of the actual battle there were thousands on each side so you can only imagine the scale of the noise,